Tomislav-Mi/exploring-react-packages/README.md

 How do we handle different paths in React?
 To illustrate how React approaches this problem, lets looks at this pseudo code:
 ```
 If (new domain path) {
-	return component
+	return respective component
 	};
 ```
-I chose this pseudo code, because we could compare react routing to conditionally rendering.
+- I chose this pseudo code, because we can compare react routing to conditionally rendering.
 In conditionally rendering, we use "state" to conditionally show a certain component.
-In routing, we want to do same thing but for the paths(!) in the URL.
+In routing, we want to do the same thing but for the paths(!) in the URL.
 I believe, if we wanted to, we could write our own code where we check what's in the URL, and then set our own state, and listen to clicks, and prevent the browser default of sending a request, and then change again the state to rendersomething else.
-BUT, since there is the "React Router" and the react-router-dom package, React will do this for us.  <br>
+BUT, since there is the "React Router" and the react-router-dom package, React will do this for us.  <br><br>
 Here's a [video](https://youtu.be/wn6ClcnDLh0) of me talking about the basics of React Router.